jimini55/cdk-leastprivilege/README.md

 #### -i, --input-filename <filename>

 The filename of a local CloudFormation template file to analyze.
-You must specify either this option or `--stack-name`.

-#### --stack-name <stackname>

-The stack name or stack ID of a deployed CloudFormation stack to analyze.
-You must specify either this option or `-i, --input-filename`.

-#### --include-update-actions

-When specified, actions relating to stack updates (that don't trigger a resource replacement) will be included in the output if a value for its property has been set.
-The default behaviour will not include the actions for stack updates.

 #### --consolidate-policy